oluwaseunadenuga/grc_project/README.md

 - **ThreatConnect - https://www.threatconnect.com:**
 - **Kaspersky Lab: https://www.kaspersky.com:**
 - **Symantec Threat Intelligence: https://www.symantec.com/threat-intelligence:**
--
-- **Business Understanding:** I defined project objectives to analyze trends in NHS hospital component issues and wastage.
-- **Data Understanding:** I explored the dataset to identify key features and relationships for analysis.

-METHODOLOGY
-- **Business Understanding:** I defined project objectives to analyze trends in NHS hospital component issues and wastage.
-- **Data Understanding:** I explored the dataset to identify key features and relationships for analysis.
-- **ETL Process:** I extracted, transformed, and loaded the data into Power BI for compatibility and analysis.

-- **Data Modeling:** I created relationships between fact and dimension tables for structured analysis.

-- **Analysis & Visualization:** I used Power BI to generate trendline charts and visualizations, uncovering correlations and patterns in issues and wastage.

 ## MODELLING
 The data modeling for this project follows a star schema approach, where the **Fact Table** (containing hospital component issues and wastage records) is connected to multiple **Dimension Tables** to ensure efficient analysis.
 The **Fact Table** includes key metrics such as issue counts, wastage counts, product group names, and blood group names.
 It is linked to **Dimension Tables** like **Blood Group (O-, A+, etc.), Calender (Year, Quarter, Month), and Wastage Codes (TIMEX, TTMH, etc.)** through unique identifiers.
 This relational structure allows for seamless trend analysis, comparisons across different categories, and deeper insights into the root causes of wastage and inventory inefficiencies.